For organisations

 Engagement surveys and performance reviews do not measure the dimensions that predict future performance.
 This diagnostic does, at individual, team, and organisational level.

 Every individual gets a personalised dimension profile with strengths, gaps, and development pathways.
-Your people team gets the aggregated view.
+Your People Team gets the aggregated view.

 Link dimension data to retention, engagement, innovation metrics, and AI adoption rates.
 Present it in a format your board and executive committee can act on.